In this section you will find:

 - REINZ – Buyer and Sellers section

-- Citizens Advice Bureau – Other Ways to Sell Your House
+- Citizens Advice Bureau – Selling your house privately

 - REAA - Real Estate Agents Authority